linode/docs/docs/products/tools/api/get-started/index.md

 ## Get Configuration Parameters

-Specify the type, region, and image for the new Linode.
+Specify the type, region, and image for the new Compute Instance.

 1. Review the list of available images: